realpython/interview-questions/parsing-data/readme.md

         self.assertEqual(get_min_score_difference(parsed_data), "no idea")
 ```

-Since, we don't know off hand what the smallest difference will be, we can just added the string "no idea".
+Since, we don't know off hand what the smallest difference will be, we can just add the string "no idea".
 You could update that when you know what the answer is after we add the `get_min_score_difference()` function to *parse_csv.py* - but how do we know if that answer is correct?

 Keep in mind, that since this is a small amount of data, you can get away with calculating them all by hand and finding the smallest difference.
 Or you could also use test data.: